hruzgar/artemis-dl/README.md

-**Recent Changes: Current binary now chooses MS Edge as the default browser and also works with later or previous browser versions.
+**Recent Changes: Current Windows binary now chooses MS Edge as the default browser and also works with later or previous browser versions.
 Bugs were also fixed and code was adjusted to new artemis version.
 Enjoy!**

 ![](https://github.com/hruzgar/artemis-dl/blob/main/showcase.png)
 # Introduction